Devs2Rios/studyNotes/lalo/001-javascript-lalo.md

   - JS interaction with the DOM reference is in WEB APIs
 - Acces to an HTML node
   - Access by query selector `document.querySelector('.my-class');`
+    - Query selector only acces the first incidence, if you want to get all just use `.querySelectorAll()`
+    - The `.` is only used when you are looking for a class selector, other methods like `myNode.classList.remove('my-class-1', 'my-class-2');`
   - Access by ID `document.getElementByID('my-ID');`
   - You can modify properties of the element
     ```JavaScript